 - Danhausen K, Joshi D, Quirk S, Miller R, Fowler M, Schorn MN.
 Facilitating access to prenatal care through an interprofessional student-run free clinic.
 Journal of midwifery & women’s health.
 60(3).
 267-73.

 Our Patient Health Educator model was shown to improve clinical outcomes for patients with diabetes as measured by improved hemoglobin A1c.
-This was published in Academic Medicine, the premier medical education journal.
+This research was published in Academic Medicine, the premier medical education journal.

 - Gorrindo P, Peltz A, Ladner TR, Reddy I, Miller BM, Miller RF, Fowler MJ.
 Medical students as health educators at a student-run free clinic: improving the clinical outcomes of diabetic patients.
 Academic medicine : Journal of the Association of American Medical Colleges.
 2014 Apr;89(4).
 625-31.

 Access to costly medications in student-run free clinics is very limited.
 To overcome this challenge of providing expensive though necessary medications to our patients, we have an organized team of volunteers who reach out to pharmaceutical companies and facilitate access to these medications for free through Patient Assistance Programs (PAPs).
-We have enabled PAP enrollments for 59 different drugs from 19 companies and have been accepted to present our system to the Society of Student Run Free Clinics conference.
+We have enabled PAP enrollments for 59 different drugs from 19 companies and our system was presented at the Society of Student-Run Free Clinics conference.

 - Advancing access to medications in an uninsured patient population through a team dedicated to Patient Assistance Programs (PAPs).
 Shiuan E, Xie C, White-Dzuro C, Mendoza K, Ewing J, Weaver E, Fowler M, Miller R